vijayrampatel/Data-pipeline-Kafka/README.md

 Step 2: <br>
 Go to the directory where you have cloned the project<br>
-Run the docker-compose.yml file, which help you in receivng the data. using the command in linux : </b> docker-compose -f docker-compose.yml up -d </b> <br>
+Run the docker-compose.yml file, which help you in receivng the data. using the command in linux : <br> </b> docker-compose -f docker-compose.yml up -d </b> <br>
 This will get the kafka, zookeeper started.
 Also producer will start sending messages to the user-login topic which is created in the docker-compose.yml file.

 Step 3: <br>